WillemRB/MS-Azure-Certification/DP-420/README.md

 | Global dist.  | unlimited number of Azure regions | single Azure region            |
 | storage limit | unlimited data                    | 50 GB                          |

+You can provision throughput at either or both the database and container levels!

 ### Basic Hierachy
 Account -> Database -> Containers -> Items